oguzkarademir/Module-Project-Custom-Video-Player/development-strategy.md

 ## 5. Progressbar

-**As a site visitor, when I click on the progressbar, it should jump to that part of the video**
+**As a site visitor, I want to see that there is a bar showing the time update for the video so that I know how much the video finished and how much of the video time is remaining to watch**

 > assigned to `Sayed`
 > reviewers `Oguz` , `Olga`